 - Every second Thursday of the month from 8-10 am

-To interview, come to the custodial office in the basement of Polk Library.
-Entrance number 4 off of Elmwood Ave (Oshkosh) should be used.
+To interview, come to the Custodial Services Office in the basement of Polk Library.
+Please use entrance number 4 on Elmwood Avenue.

 Official Title: Custodian

 Terms of Appointment: Continuous and Temporary